ccfontes-code-tests/twitter-hashtags/README.md

 # twitter-hashtags
+Frequency of hashtag usages on a twitter account.

 ## Requirements

 - Leiningen 2.5.3 or higher

 ## Environment variables
-You need to set these first:
+You need to set the environment variables below:

     OAUTH_APP_KEY
     OAUTH_APP_SECRET
     OAUTH_CONSUMER_KEY
     OAUTH_CONSUMER_SECRET

+using the keys and secrets of your app at [apps.twitter.com](https://apps.twitter.com).

 ## Run the report